 Once you’re in, you’re in.
 The Medigap plan you get outside of your Medigap Open Enrollment Period will have the same coverage and guaranteed renewability for life.

 If You Already Have Medicare Advantage

 You can switch from Medicare Advantage to Original Medicare and back during the Annual Election Period, more commonly known as the Open Enrollment Period, which lasts from October 15 through December 7.
 Most people can also move to Original Medicare, Part A and Part B, during the Medicare Advantage Open Enrollment Period from January 1 to March 31.
 However, getting a Medicare Supplement plan may involve medical underwriting.
 You’ll want to call HealthCare.com to connect with an independent, locally-licensed agent who can help with this process.

 If you miss your Medigap Open Enrollment Period, you may be subject to medical underwriting.
 This means that your application could be denied by the insurance company offering the plan.
 Your application could also be accepted at a higher price than you were hoping to spend.

 FAQs About Medicare Supplement Enrollment

 What Is Medicare Supplement?

-When you get sick or injured, deductibles and copays on Original Medicare are harsh.
+When you get sick or injured, deductibles and copayments with Original Medicare are harsh.
 The solution is Medicare Supplement plans.
-They’re designed by the federal government, but sold by private companies.
+They’re designed by the federal government but sold by private companies.